-LAD3 installs are now completed since end of September except for exceptional installations with final scheme closure commencing.
-It is expected to conclude slightly under target from the Managed Closure agreed with DESNZ but revised figures have been agreed in a recent change request together with plans to manage the scheme average cost.
+LAD3 is expected to complete retrofit of homes by end of September 2023 with final scheme closure following.
+It is currently delivering approximately to target from the Managed Closure agreed with DESNZ.
 HUG1 has been a difficult scheme to deliver within the scheme rules and cost caps with many homes found to be undeliverable due to these and other issues such difficulties in providing ventilation to the required standard.
-HUG1 completed retrofit of homes at the end of March 2023, with a small number of exceptional installations agreed with DESNZ for installation by end of May 2023.
-The scheme is currently completing closure and will have a final data reconcillation.
-Some incorrect install status data has been noted in one delivery partner's data leading to over estimate for numbers of homes with installs completed versus expectations - under further investigation.
+HUG1 is expected to complete retrofit of homes by end of March 2023, with a small number of exceptional installations agreed with DESNZ For installations by end of May 2023, with final scheme closure following.